ahnaftnn/ML_Basic/README.md

 ### ✔ Removing Unnecessary Columns

-Two columns were dropped: - `id` → does not contribute to prediction\
+Two columns were dropped:
+- `id` → does not contribute to prediction
 - `Unnamed: 32` → an empty column with no values

 ------------------------------------------------------------------------